Princess Marie des Neiges of Bourbon-Parma: Recent years

 In 2016, Marie des Neiges visited the former ducal lands of Parma, and was received by the city of Fontanellato's mayor, Francesco Trivelloni.
-She had previously visited Parma to attend the christening of her grandnephew Prince Charles Henry of Bourbon-Parma, of whom she was named godmother.
+She had previously visited Parma to attend the christening of her grandnephew Prince Carlos Enrique of Bourbon-Parma, of whom she was named godmother.
 In 2018, Marie des Neiges, Marie-Thérèse, and Cécile Marie reconciled with their sister, Marie-Françoise, ending their dispute over conflicting approaches on Carlism.
 The sisters spent a lot of time together after reconciling.
 As her sister, Cécile Marie, became ill, she helped care for her.

-In March 2020, upon the death of her sister Marie-Thérèse, Marie des Neiges became the new President of the Academic Senate of the Studium in Monferrato, Italy.
+In March 2020, upon the death of her sister Marie-Thérèse, Marie des Neiges became the new president of the Academic Senate of the Studium in Monferrato, Italy.
 The office had belonged to Marie-Thérèse until her death.
 Marie des Neiges was contacted by Dr. Roger Rossell, Academic Senator in charge of international relations, who asked her if she wanted to become President, and she accepted.
-She also became President of the «Marie-Thérèse of Borbone-Parma International Award» (so named in honor of her sister), already in its third edition.
+She also became President of the «Marie-Thérèse of Bourbon-Parma International Award» (so named in honor of her sister), already in its third edition.

 She works as a ornithologist and has a doctorate in biology.

 Princess Marie des Neiges received a Grand Cross of the Sacred Military Constantinian Order of Saint George, a Grand Cross of the Order of St. Lodovico, and a Grand Cross of the Order of Prohibited Legitimacy.